ceyhunsen/ceyhunsen.github.io/_blog/2025-03-01-i-crashed-my-motorcycle-and-broke-my-wrist.md

   description="Left hand is darker and dirtier than the right hand"
 %}

-Even though my wrist was extremely weak to hold my hand in the air, it was very stiff to move it up and down.
+Even though my wrist was extremely weak to hold my hand, it was very stiff to move it up and down.
 So the doctor suggested a specific exercise to recover.

+{%
+  include image_with_caption.html
+  url="/assets/img/blogs/i-crashed-my-motorcycle-and-broke-my-wrist/maximum_angles.png"
+  description="Maximum angle that I can do with my hand is increased in 8 days"
+%}

 ## What About The Motorcycle?